AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 **Microsoft® Windows**

-* Ensure that [supported version](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of Microsoft Office is installed and opening dialogs are cancelled for all applications.
+* Ensure that 32-bit [supported version ](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of Microsoft Office is installed and opening dialogs are cancelled for all applications.
 * Ensure a PDF Generator user is added in PDF configuration UI.
 * Ensure the PDF Generator user is a member of administrators group and the [Replace a process level token](#grant-the-replace-a-process-level-token-privilege) privilege is set for the user.
 * Ensure that the user is configured in PDF Generator UI and perform the following actions: